Jay Zeamer Jr.: Legacy

 Zeamer's Medal of Honor mission was featured on The History Channel and in Martin Caidin's article "Mission Over Buka," published in the February 1956 edition of Argosy magazine.
 Caidin adapted the article for the first chapter of his 1968 book Flying Forts: The B-17 in WWII.

 There is a "Lt.
-Col. Jay Zeamer Squadron" in the Arnold Air Society under Massachusetts Institute of Technology's AFROTC program.
+Col. Jay Zeamer Squadron" in the Arnold Air Society under MIT's AFROTC program.

 The 43d Airlift Wing's headquarters building on Pope Air Force Base was named in Zeamer's honor in October 2008.
 Since 2011, the building has been the headquarters of the 43d Airlift Group.

 In 2011, Zeamer was selected as the class exemplar of the Class of 2014 at the United States Air Force Academy.
 His name is now worn on the left sleeve of that class's athletic jacket uniforms.